LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

-All experiments were performed on a~single Tesla \noqa{spell-V100}V100 GPU with 16 GB memory.
-We used the Adam optimizer with the weight decay fix from~\citet{pytorch-transformers}.
-We employed a~learning rate scheduling method similar to the one used by~\citet{devlin2019-bert}, increasing the learning rate linearly for the warm-up period of \(10\%\) of the training time and then decreasing it linearly to \(0\).
-The dropout on the positional embeddings was initially set to \(0\), and linearly increased to \(1\) during the first half of training, after which it remained fixed.
+Training was performed on a collection of PDFs extracted from \emph{Common Crawl} made up of a variety of documents (we randomly selected up to 10 documents from any single domain).
+The documents were processed with an OCR system, \texttt{Tesseract 4.1.1-rc1-7-gb36c}, to obtain token bounding boxes.
+The final model was trained on the subset of the corpus consisting of business documents with non-trivial layout, filtered by an SVM binary classifier, totaling to approximately 315k documents (3.12M pages).
+The SVM model was trained on 700 manually annotated PDF files to distinguish between business (e.g.\ invoices, forms) and non-business documents (e.g.\ poems, scientific texts).

-The models were trained with batch size of \(128\) sequences (i.e.\ \(64\)K tokens) for approximately \(150\)k steps, corresponding to \(20\) epochs over a~\(0.5\) billion word corpus.
-For comparison, this is around \(1/13\) of training needed to pretrain the original \(12\)-layer BERT model.
-Each training took approximately \(5\)~days to complete.
+In the training phase, we used the Adam optimizer with the weight decay fix from~\citet{pytorch-transformers}.
+We employed a learning rate scheduling method similar to the one used \bycite{devlin2019-bert}, increasing the learning rate linearly from \(0\) to \(1\mathrm{e}{-4}\) for the warm-up period of \(10\%\) of the training time and then decreasing it linearly to \(0\).
+The final model was trained with batch size of \(128\) sequences (amounting to \(64\)K tokens) for approximately \(1000\)k steps (corresponding to training on 3M pages for 25 epochs).
+This took about 5 days to complete a single experiment.